 If you travel from New Orleans along River Road on the East Bank of the Mississippi River, you will come to a magnificent building at River Road and Central Avenue, a short distance from the Huey P. Long Bridge.
-Set behind beautiful Magnolia trees and a lush grand lawn is the old Whitehall Manor, the ancestral home of the de la Barre family.
+Set behind beautiful Magnolia trees and a lush grand lawn is the old Whitehall Plantation Manor, gleaming brightly in its majestic splendor.
+This stately structure is the ancestral home of the de la Barre family.
 The name, which this jewel of the past still bears, was given to the home when it was built in 1857.

+As was the usual routine for this period, material preparation and construction of the plantation was done on the grounds.
+This magnificent icon of history bears its roots in the social, economic, and political events of the pre-Civil War era.
 Monsieur de La Barre, the original owner, obtained the property in one of Jefferson Parish’s first land sales when he and his brother, Pierre Francois Valant de La Barre, sold land to each other on both sides of the river.
-At that time, the grounds covered 8,000 acres extending from the Mississippi River to Lake Pontchartrain.
+Francois Pascalis de La Barre built and operated Whitehall as a sugar plantation until 1891.
+At that time, the plantation covered 8,000 acres extending from the Mississippi River to Lake Pontchartrain.

-During the Civil War, General Morgan, of the House of Morgan in New York City, chose Whitehall for his headquarters because of its proximity to New Orleans and could be reached by a dirt road that led to the Metairie Ridge via what is known today as La Barre Road.
+General Morgan, of the House of Morgan in New York City, chose Whitehall for his headquarters because it was close to New Orleans and could be reached by a dirt road that led to the Metairie Ridge via what is known today as La Barre Road.

 Magnolia Community Services Historical Photo